 Applying for an ETIAS visa waiver will require a valid passport, email address, and debit/credit card to pay for the application fee.
 Travelers will only be able to use the Travel Information and Authorization System for tourism, transit, business travel, and stays related to study or work that last a maximum of 90 days.

-All visa-exempt citizens from countries outside the European Union will need to apply for an ETIAS visa before they travel to the Schengen Area.
+If you hold a biometric passport of any of the visa-exempt countries to Europe, you will need ETIAS.
+ETIAS US Citizens rules are the same for all visa-waiver countries outside the European Union.
+Both adults and minors will need to apply for an ETIAS visa before they travel to the Schengen Area.
 ETIAS allows entry to 26 European countries in the Schengen Area.
 These countries do not have to pass passport checks at each other’s borders.

 ETIAS Visa Waiver will enable eligible visitors to enter Schengen Area for up to 90 day for tourism, transit, or business.
 Because there are no hard borders inside the Schengen area, travelers can freely move between countries.